Imagine Baby Pocket Snap Review

 What Other Cloth Diaper Should You Consider?

-If you want the absolute highest absorbency and are willing to sacrifice some ease of use, the Rumparooz Pocket is a contender.
-This diaper offers great absorbency and adjustability, with a long lifespan of 40+ pounds.
-If you want easy to use without sacrificing absorption and functionality, the Thirsties Duo Wrap with Stay Dry Duo Insert is a cloth option for your shortlist as well.
-This option is not a one size fits all, and this means over time, it could impact your bottom line in more ways than you anticipate.
+If you want the absolute highest absorbency and better comfort and are willing to sacrifice some ease of use, the Rumparooz Pocket may be what you seek.
+This diaper offers excellent absorbency, adjustability, and a long lifespan of 35+ lbs.
+If you want easy to use without sacrificing absorption and functionality, the Thirsties Duo Wrap with Stay Dry Duo Insert is a cloth option for your shortlist.
+This option is not one-size-fits-all, so over time, it could impact your bottom line in more ways than you anticipate.

 Honest, objective reviews.
 Led by a Pediatrician.